 '''

 static int modopen(q, dev, flag, sflag)

 queue t q;

 / pointer to read queue /

 dev; / major/minor device number -- zero for modules /

 dev t

 int

 flag; / file open flags -- zero for modules /

+int

 sflag; / stream open flags /

-int
+{

 / return success /

 return 0;

 }

 static int modwput(q, mp)/ write put procedure /

-queue t q; / pointer to the write queue /
+/ pointer to the write queue /

-mblk t
+queue t q;

+mblkt mp;

 / message pointer /

-cm

-{
+ł

 putnext(q, mp); / pass message through /

+}

 static int modrput(q, mp)/ read put procedure /

-queue t q; / pointer to the read queue /
+/ pointer to the read queue /

+queue t q;

+mblkt mp;

-mblk t mp; / message pointer /
+/ message pointer /

+{

 putnext(q, mp); / pass message through /

+}

 static int modclose(q, flag)

+queue t q;

 / pointer to the read queue /

-queue t q;
+int

 flag; / file open flags - zero for modules /

 {

 }

 '''

 The form and arguments of these four procedures are the same in all modules and all drivers.
-Modules and drivers can be used in multiple Streams and their procedures must be reentrant.

-modopen illustrates the open call arguments and return value.
+Modules and drivers can be used in multiple Streams and their procedures must be reentrant. modopen illustrates the open call arguments and return value.
 The arguments are the read queue pointer (q), the major/minor device number (dev, in drivers only), the file open flags (flag, defined in sys/file.h), and the Stream open flag (sflag).
 For a module, the value of flag and dev are always zero.
 The Stream open flag can take on the following values:

 MODOPEN normal module open

 0 normal driver open (see Chapter 9)

 CLONEOPEN clone driver open (see Chapter 10)

 The return value from open is >= 0 for success and OPENFAIL for error.
-The open procedure is called on the first I_PUSH and on all subsequent open calls to the same Stream.
-During a push, a return value of OPENFAIL causes the I_PUSH to fail and the module to be removed from the Stream.
+The open procedure is called on the first L_PUSH and on all subsequent open calls to the same Stream.
+During a push, a return value of OPENFAIL causes the L_PUSH to fail and the module to be removed from the Stream.
 If OPENFAIL is returned by a module during an open call, the open fails, but the Stream remains intact.
-For example, it can be returned by a module/driver that only wishes to be opened by a superuser:
+For example, it can be returned by a module/driver that only wishes to be opened by a super-user: